Question: What should be the first line of defense in the treatment for Fecal Incontinence?

 Certain foods can be irritating to your bowel and by keeping a healthy diet you may be able to lessen some of your symptoms.
 Try eating foods rich in fiber, which can help create bulkier stools and make them easier to control.
 Drink plenty of water to avoid constipation (which, contrary to what you might think, can also cause ABL since loose stools can push their way past hardened ones causing leakage.)

-Take a look at your bowel diary and see if you notice a pattern to your bowel movements or accidents.
+Take a look at your bowel diary and see if you notice a pattern in your bowel movements or accidents.
 Try developing a voiding schedule to circumvent these episodes.

 Getting in a good workout is always a good idea, but it can be especially helpful in keeping constipation under control.
 Exercising helps to move food through the large intestine more quickly, which can prevent it from becoming hard and dry (and harder to pass.)
 And keeping the pelvic floor in shape with regular exercise and kegel contractions can help control and reduce fecal incontinence.